Torsors in super-symmetry: Proof of Proposition

 Here $W$ is a purely odd object in $\M^{\overline{J}}$; it constitutes the Hopf algebra $\wedge(W)$ in $\M^{\overline{J}}$, which contains elements of $W$ as primitives.
 The Hopf algebra in turn constitutes the smash co-product above.
 By (1), we have $W=(\mathfrak{f}_1)^*= (\g_1)^*$, whence

 Note that the $k\oplus W$ in this ${}^{\mathrm{co} \overline{H}}H$ is a sub-object of $H$ in $\M^H$, since it is, in fact, such of $J$ in $\M^J$.

 Given an $H$-Galois extension $A/B$, the inclusion $B \hookrightarrow A$ has a retraction $r : A \to B$ in $\M_B$.
-In fact, one sees from \cite[Theorem 4.9]{SS}, for example, that the natural inclusion $B \hookrightarrow \widehat{A}$ of $B$ into the $\widehat{A}$ in \eqref{EAhat} splits left (or right) $B$-linearly.
-The argument using separable extensions, which was used to prove Proposition \ref{PSS}, ensures the existence of $r$.
+Indeed, by applying \cite[Theorem 4.9]{SS} to the $\widehat{H}$-Galois extension $\widehat{A}/B$ in the non-super situation which was discussed in the proof of Proposition \ref{PSS}, one sees that the natural inclusion $B \hookrightarrow \widehat{A}\, (=A\rtimes \mathbb{Z}_2)$ splits left (or right) $B$-linearly.
+The argument using separable extensions, which was used in the last-mentioned proof, ensures the existence of $r$.
 Now, the composite